Vineflower/vineflower/README.md

 - Optimization
 - Many other miscellaneous features and fixes

+### Use
+Want to use Quiltflower?
+There are a few ways!
+For Fabric and Architectury projects, [Loom Quiltflower](https://github.com/Juuxel/LoomQuiltflower) allows you to run genSources with Quiltflower.
+The [Quiltflower Intellij IDEA plugin](https://plugins.jetbrains.com/plugin/18032-quiltflower) replaces Fernflower in IDEA with Quiltflower, and allows you to modify its settings.
+Or, if you want to run Quiltflower from the commandline, head over to the [Releases tab](https://github.com/QuiltMC/quiltflower/releases) and grab the latest, and then follow the instructions further down the readme.
+Make sure to report any issues to the [Issues tab!](https://github.com/QuiltMC/quiltflower/issues)

 For support or questions, please join the [Quilt toolchain discord.](https://discord.quiltmc.org/toolchain)

-When pulling from upstream, use https://github.com/fesh0r/fernflower

 ### Contributing
 To contribute, please check out [CONTRIBUTING.md](./CONTRIBUTING.md) and [ARCHITECTURE.md](./ARCHITECTURE.md)!

+When pulling from upstream, use https://github.com/fesh0r/fernflower

 #### Special Thanks
 * Jetbrains- For maintaining Fernflower